1. Use of Radiant Heat

 Personally, I would consider this heating mechanism if my garage was not spacious enough.
 I mean the electric heater occupies no space because it’s only mounted on the wall.
 Nevertheless, it’s among the best mechanisms that can be employed in a garage for warming purposes.
 The installation is quite simple.
 All you need to pay attention to is the wiring.
 Make sure you install a hard-wired system that can withstand 240 volts electric current to ensure safety and efficiency.
 If you need to save space in your garage, then this mechanism will be the perfect option to work with.

-7. Portable Space Heater
+7. Heat A Garage with Portable Space Heater

 Just like the name suggests, this heater is portable and this makes it more efficient.
 I mean you can carry it around in your garage.
 No installation is needed here.
 All you need is to plug the heater to a power source and that’s it.
 This heater works just like the cooling fan.
 The only difference is that the heater propels hot/warm air out to its surrounding, unlike the cooling fan that propels cold air.
 In addition, this heater is economical and will come in different sizes in order to fit into different user budgets.

-8. Wood Burning Stove
+8. Heat A Garage With Wood Burning Stove

 This should fall under the wood burner mechanism but I feel it should be a standalone mechanism.
 Well, the idea is the same because we are burning wood to produce heat.
 Nevertheless, using the wood burning stove is much more economical because you do not use too much wood.
 The stove is energy saving and will not need too much wood to produce enough heat.
 Although, some local administrative will not allow the usage of such tools so you may be required to get a permit for it.

-9. Use Electric Space Heater
+9. Heat A Garage With Use Of Electric Space Heater

 The electric space heater is just but a better version of a portable heater.
 They differ from the portable electric heaters in size and efficiency.
 The Electric Space Heater is way bigger compared to a portable heater which is smaller in size.
 The common fact about the two types of heaters is their compactness.
 Just like the portable heaters, the Electric Space Heater is the perfect option for you if your garage is limited in terms of space.

-10. Infrared Heating
+10. Heat A Garage With Infrared Heating

 This mechanism is quite different from other methods.
 The method is used to heat/warm up the specific place and not the whole garage.
 Mostly, the heating system is installed in a mat that in turn warms up the floor before warming up the entire garage.
 This mechanism makes this more comfortable while working under a car.

-11. Electric Ceiling Panels
+11. Heat A Garage With Electric Ceiling Panels

 This mechanism is only applicable for finished/roofed garages.
 The Electric ceiling panels are amazingly designed to heat-up easily during the winter season.
 They happen to be one inch thick, unlike the normal ceiling.
 These Rectangular ceiling panels can also be used for temperature control during the summer.
 They can heat and cool easily.
 For that, we can confidently say that this mechanism is quite efficient and reliable for those owning a roofed garage.